IntelLabs/FloorSet/README.md

 ## Loading the data

 To load the dataset,
 1.  **Dataloader codes:** To load the datasets and iterate, use primeloader.py and liteloader.py.
+(Avoid shuffling, as it can lead to slower data loading times)
 2.  **Validator code:** To report metrics for a floorplan solution, use validate.py.
 3.  **Wirelength and area calculation code:**